What Is the Family and Medical Leave Act?

 - Following their unit's call-in procedures when unable to work

-- Keeping the University notified of the anticipated timing and duration of the absence and return to work
+- Keeping the leave specialist, supervisor, and HR staff notified of the anticipated timing and duration of the absence and return to work

 The FMLA applies to all employees of the University of Minnesota who meet the eligibility requirements.
 For employees covered by collective bargaining, if the information on this web page differs from the agreement for their bargaining unit, the bargaining agreement governs.